Bob Gaglardi School of Business and Economics

 Delivery: Campus

-Students examine the conceptual structure of the Income Tax Act and the application of its rules to practical situations.
-Topics include an introduction to federal taxation; procedures and administration; income or loss from office, employment, business, or property; capital cost allowances and cumulative eligible capital; capital gains and losses; other income and deductions; and calculation of taxable income and tax payable for individuals.
+Students examine the structure of the Canadian income tax system, the Income Tax Act and the taxation of personal income.
+Topics include an introduction to federal taxation; procedures and administration; income or loss from employment, business income, or property income; capital cost allowances; capital gains and losses; other income and deductions; and the calculation of taxable income and tax payable for individuals.

 For more information, search for this course here.